zchee/golang-wiki/Modules.md

 * its VCS tags say the major version is greater than 1, and
 * principle 2 is overriding the VCS tags – the import path without a `/vN` is treated as a v1 or v0 module (even though the VCS tags say otherwise)

-When the `go` tool is in module mode, it will assume a non-module v2+ package has no awareness of Semantic Import Versioning and treat it as an (incompatible) extension of the v1 version series of the package (and the `+incompatible suffix` is an indication that the `go` tool is doing so).
+When the `go` tool is in module mode, it will assume a non-module v2+ package has no awareness of Semantic Import Versioning and treat it as an (incompatible) extension of the v1 version series of the package (and the `+incompatible suffix is an indication that the `go` tool is doing so).

 **Example**

-For example, suppose:
+Suppose:
 * `oldpackage` is a package that predates the introduction of modules
 * `oldpackage` has never opted in to modules (and hence does not have a `go.mod` itself)
 * `oldpackage` has a valid semver tag `v3.0.1`, which is its latest tag